eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/11_stream-processing.md

 - Single streaming pipeline, flowing data from real-time and batch processing through it;
 - Reduced complexity, since doesn't need to handle separate layers;
 - Not alternative to _Lambda_, used for different use cases;
-- It's preferred if the batch and streaming analytics are faily identical.
+- It's preferred if the batch and streaming analytics are fairly identical.
 Lambda is preferred if they're not;

 ### Layers
 - Speed;